 - SB in Mathematical Economics, 2017–2021

 - MIT was a wonderful place to do my undergrad, filled with people who were all excited about something.
-Three reflections (which I also think I would have figured out anywhere else, too):
+Here’s a post with many, many reflections on this institution.
+Three quick reflections for those who don’t want to read the whole thing (and reflections I probably would have figured out anywhere else):

 - At MIT, you learn, mostly in unexpected ways.
 You’ll learn a lot in classes, yes, but also how to learn, how to handle stress, and how much you want to challenge yourself.